hj-n/zadu/README.md

 `measure_many()` returns one normal `measure()` result per input embedding, in input order.
 If a configured metric requires labels, pass one shared label vector as `labels=`.
 The default `embedding_workers=1` executes sequentially.
-Set a larger value to opt into exact thread-level collection execution:
+Set a larger value to opt into exact thread-level collection execution on the NumPy backend, or provider-native tensor batching on MLX:

 ```python
 runner = ZADU(